Garrett v. City of New Orleans

 “We were blindsided by the city,” David Garrett said.
 “You deserve at least a phone call or letter from the government—and an opportunity for a hearing—before it sends over a bulldozer.
 The city’s failure to contact us was simply outrageous.”

-The City’s actions are unconscionable since the Garretts’ interests were easily ascertainable and indeed, obvious, given the Garretts’ recent and recorded purchase from the City itself.
-Yet, the only notices and hearings prior to demolition were directed to a long-gone owner of the property from the 1990’s, someone who had not owned the property since the City took possession in 1998.
+The city’s actions are unconscionable since the Garretts’ interests were easily ascertainable and indeed, obvious, given the Garretts’ recent and recorded purchase from the city itself.
+Yet, the only notices and hearings prior to demolition went to a long gone owner, whose ownership ended when the city took possession in 1998.

 When the Garretts protested the demolition of their property, the city responded by sending an $11,000 bill for the cost.